 Learn more about the teenage girl who ascended the throne

 A Very Intense and Warm Marriage

-Sometimes she would fly into uncontrollable rages against Prince Albert, and we have detailed written records of all their arguments.
-They have intense rows.
-They would fight verbally for a while, and then eventually he would withdraw and they would send letters to each other, many of which also still survive through which we can trace a documented course of their arguments.
+Sometimes Victoria would fly into uncontrollable rages against Prince Albert, and we have detailed written records of all their arguments.
+They had intense rows, fighting verbally for a while, and then eventually he would withdraw and they would send letters to each other, many of which also still survive through which we can trace a documented course of their arguments.

 His letters to her are rather condescending.
-He points out to her why it was that she lost her temper and where her faulty reasoning was, and eventually after a week or three she would feel better and they would get back together again and go off.
-So, in a way, it was a very intense and warm marriage on the whole.
-It certainly wasn’t entirely trouble free.
+He points out to her why it was that she lost her temper and where her faulty reasoning was, and eventually, after a week or three she would feel better, and they would reunite again and go off.
+In a way, it was a very intense and warm marriage on the whole.
+It certainly wasn’t entirely trouble-free.

 Common Questions About Queen Victoria and Prince Albert

 Queen Victoria and Prince Albert were, respectively, 18 and 20 years old when they got married.
 Despite the arranged aspect of their marriage, they had an intimate and loving marriage.
 The queen became deeply heartbroken when he died at age 42, mourning his death for years.

 The official cause of Prince Albert’s death was typhoid fever, but reports show that throughout most of his life, he suffered from poor health.
 The stress associated with the demands of his duties as prince and his emotionally unstable wife may have added to his health troubles.

 Edward VII, Queen Victoria’s oldest son, took over the throne after her death in 1901.

 Queen Victoria died at age 81 from ill health, suffering from rheumatism and cataracts.
 She was mourning her son Alfred who had died just months before.